 On May 8, 2020, the Food and Drug Administration approved the use of the olaparib (Lynparza) in combination with bevacizumab (Avastin) as a maintenance therapy for women with advanced ovarian cancer who have had a complete or partial response to chemotherapy.

-The also approved a test that helps to identify women who will benefit from this combination therapy.
+The FDA also approved a test that helps to identify women who will benefit from this combination therapy.
 The test measures how effectively cancer cells are able to repair damage.
-Cancer cells that cannot repair damage are more sensitive to certain types of treatment.
+Cancer cells that cannot repair DNA damage are more sensitive to certain types of treatment.

 The test—called a “”, or “” test—reports whether a tumor is HRD-positive or HRD-negative, based on two features of the cancer cells:

 - The presence or absence of a or tumor mutation.
-Tumor cells with mutations have difficulty repairing damage.
+Tumor cells with mutations have difficulty repairing DNA damage.

-Why is this approval important?
+Why is this FDA approval important?

 PAOLA-1 clinical trial

-approval of the Lynparza-Avastin combination was based on results of the ongoing PAOLA-1 clinical trial.
+FDA approval of the Lynparza-Avastin combination was based on results of the ongoing PAOLA-1 clinical trial.
 All participants had either a partial or a complete response to chemotherapy plus Avastin.
 After chemotherapy, they were placed in one of two groups:

 After follow-up of almost 23 months, patients taking Lynparza plus Avastin had an additional 6 months of progression-free survival compared to patients taking Avastin alone.

-- Among patients with a tumor mutation, patients taking Lynparza plus Avastin had an additional 15 months of progression-free survival compared to patients taking Avastin alone.
+- Among patients with a BRCA tumor mutation, patients taking Lynparza plus Avastin had an additional 15 months of progression-free survival compared to patients taking Avastin alone.

 - Patients with tumors that were HRD-negative showed no difference in progression-free survival between the two treatments.